programmdesign/qc-test/test.md

 QuantifiedCode is the first code quality platform that fixes issues, instead of just reporting them.
-It continuously monitors all your Commits and Pull Request for hundreds of quality issues, notifies you about problems and automatically offers refactorings that improve your code.
-Currently, QuantifiedCode specializes in Python.
+It continuously monitors all your commits and pull request for hundreds of quality rules, notifies you about problems and automatically offers refactorings that improve your code.
+Currently, QuantifiedCode supports in Python.

 ### Features
 #### Fix quality issues automatically

 Save hours of manual work by automatically fixing quality issues.
-Cody, your code-quality bot, automatically suggests refactorings and delivers them as GitHub Pull Request or as Patch via email.
+Cody, the code-quality bot, automatically suggests refactorings and delivers them as GitHub pull request or as patch via email.

 ![Example: Automted fix of mutable default arguments](automated_code_repair.png)